zorba128/scala-collection-strict/Readme.md

 ## Explanation

+Proposal is to change `Set` and `Map` interpretation - rather than focusing on set algebra, make it behave like **constrained collection of distinct elements**.

-Proposal is to make `Set` and `Map` builders throw exception on duplicates rather dropping them silently.
+This leads to builders throwing exception on duplicates rather dropping them silently.
 We all are used to current behavior (it's been there since java 1.0) but maybe its high time to at least discuss if this was the best choice.